 Contact the nearest U.S. Embassy or U.S. Consulate, or visit its website for instructions on how to file.
-Before appearing at a U.S. Embassy or U.S. Consulate to file your Form I-131A, you must submit your filing fee through the USCIS online filing system on the USCIS website (see the What Is the Filing Fee section above).
+Before appearing at a U.S. Embassy or U.S. Consulate to file your Form J-131A, you must submit your filing fee through the USCIS online filing system on the USCIS website (see the What Is the Filing Fee section above).
 You must bring evidence of payment with you when you appear in person at your nearest U.S. Embassy or U.S. Consulate to file Form I-131A.
-Contact the nearest U.S. Embassy or U.S. Consulate to file Form I-131A.